List of Madonna records and achievements: United States and United Kingdom (simultaneous)

 At some point of her career, the Guinness and British Hit Singles & Albums named Madonna the most successful female artist in both United Kingdom and the States.
 The 1988 edition of the Guinness, named her the "female leading vocalist" that has headed the single charts regularly in Britain and the US since her "Holiday" single in June 1984.
 Madonna is the first U.S. artist ever to go straight in at the top of the Official Albums Chart; she did it with True Blue.

 She is one of the selected female artists to have one or more simultaneous UK and US number-one albums (True Blue and MDNA).
 She is indeed, the first female artist to have a simultaneous UK and US number-one album, with True Blue.
 "Like a Prayer" is also a simultaneous UK and US number-one single.

 Selected other countries

-Madonna at chart anniversary-lists (worldwide)
+Madonna at chart anniversary-lists

-Madonna was placed high in record charts of most major musical markets, either as soloist or female artist.
+Madonna was placed high in record charts of various major musical markets, either as soloist or female artist.
 Madonna is the first female artist ranked in Billboard's "Greatest Pop Stars" (created in 1981).
 She is also, the first artist to repeat as a year's "Greatest Pop Star": in 1985 and again in 1989.

-Money-earns records and achievements

-Madonna at Forbes earning lists

-Madonna appeared in Forbes earning lists in four different decades: 1980s, 1990s, 2000s and 2010s.
-Across these decades, she featured multiple times as the top-grossing female musician.

-Author Clifford Thompson, noticed that for several years running, she was listed high remaining among the Top Ten highest-paid entertainers, while biographer Adam Sexton summed up she stayed near the top.
-Madonna indeed, was ranked as "the highest-grossing woman in entertainment" for a while according to Forbes themselves prior to 1990.
-That year, they stated: "While performers like Whitney Houston and Cyndi Lauper rise fast and fade fast, Madonna has stayed near the top for all five years Forbes has compiled its list of America's highest-earning entertainers".
-Around those decades, only Oprah Winfrey prevented Madonna to reach the title of highest-grossing woman in entertainment in multiple years; the only time Madonna ranked above any entertainer in terms of money-earnings was in 2013.

-In addition, Madonna is the first female singer to earn more than $100 million within a single year twice (2009 and 2013).
-She also topped the first inaugural Forbes list "Cash Queens of Music" in 2007.
-As of 2017, she was the second highest-ranked entertainer in Forbes America's wealthiest women, just behind Winfrey.